Adam4lexander/Spoke/Examples/05_BaseDefence/README.md

 ## Game Mechanics

 The player starts with a **core** building that seeds their power grid.
-Buildings may only be built inside the power grid.
+New buildings may only be built on the power grid.

 Resource sites are scattered around the map that are harvested when they are overlapping the power grid.
 The game is won when all of the resource sites are harvested.